risk-first/website/menagerie/Complexity-Risk.md

 ![For Review](images/state/for-review.png)

 [Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity".
 Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
-However, in this section, we're going to be specifically focusing on _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+However, in this section, we're going to start by looking at _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.

 ![Complexity Risk and Codebase Risk](images/generated/risks/complexity/complexity-risk.png)

-You could think of this section, then, as **Codebase Risk**:  We'll look at three separate measures of codebase complexity and talk about [Technical Debt](Complexity-Risk#technical-debt), and look at places in which **Codebase Risk** is at it's greatest.
+You could think of this as **Codebase Risk**.
+Next, we'll look at three separate measures of codebase complexity and talk about [Technical Debt](Complexity-Risk#technical-debt), and look at places in which **Codebase Risk** is at it's greatest.

 ## Kolmogorov Complexity